El Dorado (Super Friends): Fictional character biography

 El Dorado was created solely for the Hanna-Barbera's Super Friends cartoons, although his appearances were relatively rare except in the last two short-lived series of the superhero saga, and did not appear officially in the main DC Universe until 2017.

 He first appeared as minor character in the Super Friends animated shorts, which aired in 1981 season and later in Super Friends: The Legendary Super Powers Show (1984-1985) as a full-time member.
 In the final version of animated Super Friends, The Super Powers Team: Galactic Guardians (1985), El Dorado was one of the few surviving members to appear.

 El Dorado spoke English with a Spanish accent, and used both English and Spanish words in full sentences.
-Although his name is inspired by a mythical pre-Hispanic city of gold in South America called El Dorado, this character was inexplicably presented as Aztec or Mexican, dressed in a suit reminiscent of typical lucha libre attire, but without a mask.
+Although his name is inspired by a mythical pre-Hispanic city of gold in South America called El Dorado, this character was inexplicably presented as Aztec or Mexican, dressed in a suit reminiscent of typical Mexican wrestling attire, but without a mask.

 In El Dorado's debut episode "Alien Mummy", it is revealed that he is of Mexican descent.
 The narrator sets the scene by describing the location as "ancient Aztec ruins in the Mexican wilderness".
 One of El Dorado's lines is "these are the mysterious ruins of my people."
 In this episode, El Dorado also grows into a larger version of himself, although not on the gigantic scale of his Super Friends colleague Apache Chief.

 In the Prime Earth continuity, El Dorado first appeared as part of the New 52 DC Universe in Suicide Squad Most Wanted: El Diablo and Amanda Waller #5 by Jai Nitz and Cliff Richards.

 El Dorado makes an appearance in issue #1 of The Wonder Twins comic book released by DC Comics in February 2019.
 He is seen on the top panel of page 9 walking in the Hall of Justice.

 He makes an appearance in Doomsday Clock, the follow-up series to Watchmen as a member of Mexico's super team, ¡Justicia!.